 Explore museums, zoos, and art galleries virtually, including the Guggenheim Museum, the British Museum, and the Louvre.
 San Diego zoo has several live animal cams, so you can watch giraffes, koalas, polar bears, and more.

-You could buy things you need, set a budget and challenge each other to find bargains, or just look at fun and crazy things people are selling online.
+You could buy things you need, set a budget and challenge each other to find bargains, or just look at some fun and crazy things people are selling online.

 If you and your friends are in a creative mood, try these activities.
 They don’t require much money or specialist equipment, just enthusiasm and time.
+Creative things are also great activities for introverted people.

 You don’t just have to photograph people!
-Try a food photoshoot, experiment with still life photography, or go outside and photograph landscapes.
+Try a food photoshoot, experiment with still-life photography, or go outside and photograph landscapes.
 Photoshoots are a wonderful way to make memories, particularly if you take photos of yourself and your friends together.
 If you have the time and are willing to spend some money, you could compile the best photos into a scrapbook.

 Origami is cheap and doesn’t require much equipment.
 All you need are a few squares of paper and some online tutorials.
 Because it’s such a portable activity, you can do it almost anywhere.
-Take some supplies with you to a coffee shop and have an “origami afternoon.”
+Take some supplies with you to a coffee shop and have an origami afternoon.

 Set a timer for 5 minutes and sketch each others’ portraits.
 They don’t have to be realistic drawings.
 Caricatures and cartoons are fun too.